FlyingPig525/KotlinFire/README.md

 ```

 ### New, 1.4.0!
 There are now classes given extension functions under the scope of a template.
-There are only a few of these classes,
+There are only a few of these classes at the time of writing this,
 being: TextVariable, NumVariable, and VecVariable.
 These are the only ones I thought of useful functions for at the time
 of writing this.